Physical Therapy For Patellofemoral Pain

 Taping involves applying tape to your knee to improve your ability to perform otherwise painful activities, such as squatting.

-Shoe inserts are placed inside of your shoes and can help reduce your pain while exercising.
+We can also place inserts inside of your shoes that’ll help reduce your pain while exercising.

-Unfortunately, patellofemoral pain is often a result of structural changes or poor form and does not tend to resolve without treatment
+Unfortunately, it’s often a result of structural changes or poor form and does not tend to resolve without treatment.

-At Capitol Physical Therapy, we can put together a treatment plan to help manage your patellofemoral pain and put you on the road to recovery.
+At Capitol Physical Therapy, we can put together a treatment plan to help manage your patellofemoral pain and set you on the path to recovery.

 Capitol Physical Therapy